This Discussion channel is currently closed.

 Default_avatar

-Steve Hall over 4 years ago
+Steve Hall about 5 years ago

 I’m really glad this is being looked at.
 I’m very disappointed when I hear things like school teachers and first responders can’t afford to live in the communities they serve.
 Is Davidson’s policy modeled after another city’s efforts?
 I’d love to hear how it worked there and why.
 Would be interested in hearing where it didn’t work and why as well.
 Rodney Graham brings up a good point, but my preference would be to apply this policy to people who are invested in the community as a priority.
 Ultimately, to what scale does this program have to occur in order to make an impact?